-7. Setting easy to reach organizational goals encourages employees to work just hard enough to reach them.
+7. Setting organizational goals that are easy to reach encourages employees to work just hard enough to reach them.

 8. The balanced scorecard framework is designed to provide a "balance" between financial measures and other measures that are important for understanding organizational activities that lead to sustained, long-term performance.